jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 \>

 <
-Do note that fixed logical residence requires qualification, but that does not mean that qualification requires fixed logical residence.
-You can point to something with a qualifier, even when it does not have its fixed logical residence there.
+Do note that fixed logical residence requires qualification, but that might not mean that qualification requires fixed logical residence.
+You can point to something with a qualifier, even when it might not have its fixed logical residence there.
 \>